 In 2018, 107,771 hours of training were delivered to the employees with 13,999 participations.

-Snam’s commitment for 2018 is to increase the average hours of training up to 32 per employee and to involve 80% of the population in at least one training period.
+Snam’s commitment to increase the average hours of training up to 32 per employee and to involve 80% of the population in at least one training period was achieved.

 Valuing people means understanding their capabilities, developing their skills and enriching their professional and human qualities.
 Training is the ideal development tool to enhance the value of a company’s human resources.

 In 2018, the use of the target assignment and assessment system known as Performance Management, was implemented; it also contains targets regarding behavioural aspects, sustainability and the prevention of accidents in the workplace.
 All the assessment processes adopted are formalised and include a feedback interview, which constitutes an institutional opportunity for discussion and communication between managers and employees, also in order to gather information that can be used to define new actions for personnel development and enhancement.
 When it is fully operational the new system will involve the entire business through the progressive extension of the performance scope over a three-year period (2018-2020).
 In 2018 about 700 people were evaluated.

 This project come also from Snam's Climate survey results: the survey was executed in 2016 to which 82% of employees took part.
 Areas of enquiry of the survey were: the level of engagement, circumstances that promote the involvement of people, a positive climate at work and instances of improvement for company personnel.
 The portrayal of Snam that emerges from the survey is that of an organisation capable of innovation and focused on change, where employees are proud, have a sense of belonging and have confidence in the top management.

 In order to develop skills and talents, Snam has moved from a training course-based approach to paths carved out for specific requirements.